Kaspersky Lab: DuneQuixote

 In 2024, Kaspersky exposed DuneQuixote, a stealthy malware campaign targeting intellectual property in the technology and energy sectors.
 The malware used custom-built exploits and employed fileless techniques, operating entirely in memory to evade detection by traditional security tools.
 DuneQuixote's attack vector included compromised software updates and supply chain vulnerabilities.
 Kaspersky attributed the operation to a well-funded APT group with global reach, though the precise origin remained unclear.
 The discovery highlighted the growing complexity of threats targeting high-value intellectual assets.

 SparkCat

-In February 2025 discovers SparkCat, a first OCR infostealer found in iOS App Store.
-On iOS and Android, infostealer requests access to users' photo galleries when they attempt to use support chat in an infected app.
-Once granted permission, the malware uses Google's OCR technology to decipher text in photos and looks for screenshots of passwords or phrases to regain access to cryptocurrency, then sends them to the attacker.
-By February 10, 2025, Apple and Google had removed about 20 apps from their app stores, but the malware remained available in unofficial stores and websites.
+In February 2025, Kaspersky discovered SparkCat, a first OCR infostealer found on the iOS App Store.
+On iOS and Android, SparkCat requests access to users' photo galleries when they attempt to use the support chat in an infected app.
+Once granted permission, the malware uses OCR technology to decipher text in photos and looks for screenshots of passwords or phrases to gain access to cryptocurrency; it sends the gathered information to the attacker.
+By February 10, 2025, Apple and Google had removed about 20 apps from their app stores, but the malware persisted in unofficial stores and websites.